kineticdata/platform-template/README.md

 The scripts in this repository are examples that are meant to be tweaked to your exact needs.
 Typically customers want to have the following types of scripts:

-* export: for exporting an entire environment
+* export: for exporting an entire environment.
-* import: for seeding a brand new environment
+* import: for performing incremental migrations from one environment to another.
-* migrate: custom scripts for performing incremental migrations from one environment to another.
+* install: for seeding a brand new environment **CAUTION** This will delete an existing space and add a new one.
+Submissions and other data will be lost.

 ## Requirements